How to Make Masala Peanut (Groundnut) Chaat

 A Crunchy, Hot, and Spicy Peanut Chaat

-Whenever you desire to eat a hot and spicy snack, make peanut chaat because it is healthy and delicious.
-This mouthwatering snack can be made in a jiffy.
+If you are in the mood for a hot and spicy snack, this peanut chaat may fit the bill.
+It is healthy, delicious, and can be made in a jiffy.

-Let's now find out in detail how to make this dish.
+Let's find out how to make this dish.

 - 1/2 tomato, finely chopped